subshell/helm-charts/charts/sophora-ugc/README.md

 * An ImagePullSecret for the subshell Docker Registry
 * A secret containing username and password for the sophora server and a username and password for the database.

+## Network configuration

+This chart contains a preconfigured ingress.
+It can be used to make the editorial UI available to editors.

+If using the UGC Multimedia Service, public access is needed to the `/public/` endpoints for users to upload multimedia objects directly to the microservice.
+Always ensure that access to all other endpoints is protected.
+Adjust your ingress and network configurations accordingly.

+For details, check the [UGC Multimedia Service documentation page](https://subshell.com/docs/ugc/4/ugc192.html).

 ## Example values.yaml